You may have heard of the idea of the “10-year overnight success.” It’s nearly cliché at this point, and yet, I don’t think it’s talked about enough.

 I think the key to everything is much more long term.

-Thinking over the long term, and celebrating small bits of progress in the short term as fuel to keep going.
+Plan for the long term and celebrate small wins and signs of progress in the short term as fuel to keep going.

 Sales is the ultimate exercise in playing the long game.